 Our evaluations include the collection of data that may be used by educational teams to determine a student’s eligibility for special education in the following areas: Preschool Delay, Developmental Delay, Specific Learning Disability, Other Health Impairment, Autism, Traumatic Brain Injury, Intellectual Disabilities, and Emotional Disabilities.
 Additionally, the information may be used to create a 504 Accommodation Plan when necessary.
 While the evaluator’s impressions may indicate areas that inform the need for additional support or accommodations, the school’s Multidisciplinary Evaluation Team (MET) ultimately determines eligibility for special education or other services.

-The Arizona Neuropsychology Centers (ANC) does not have access to ClassWallet’s system, eligibility requirements, or any related information.
+The Arizona Neuropsychology Centers (ANC) do not have access to ClassWallet’s system, eligibility requirements, or any related information.

-This guide is provided solely to help parents and patients navigate the process, but we are not responsible for any issues related to ClassWallet and cannot assist with ClassWallet-related inquiries.
+This guide is provided solely to help parents and patients navigate the process.
+We are not responsible for any issues related to ClassWallet and cannot assist with ClassWallet-related inquiries.
 This guide is for reference only.

-ClassWallet might updates its policies, parents or patients must contact ClassWallet directly before scheduling an evaluation.
+ClassWallet might update its policies, but parents or patients must contact ClassWallet directly before scheduling an evaluation.

 1 – Complete the patient’s demographic inquiry through the ANC website.